citizen428/citizen428.github.io/source/_posts/2012-05-04-pointless-ruby.markdown

 #=> [4, 6, 8, 10, 12]
 {% endcodeblock %}

-Here's the final version that combines everything, the code is not very pretty though:
+Here's the final version that combines everything (including the `Enumerable` problem), the code is not very pretty though:

 {% codeblock lang:ruby %}
 def fn(*funs)